Machine Learning and Transformers for Thyroid Carcinoma Diagnosis: A Review: Summary of current models and methods

-In the study by Erol et al. \cite{erol2008radial}, \ac{ML} methods were used for the \ac{TN} classification.
-The research utilized both \ac{MLP} and \ac{RBF} as activation functions.
-Notably, the \ac{RBF} function outperformed the \ac{MLP} in the accurate classification of thyroid nodules, underscoring the critical role of activation functions in function approximation.
-This research emphasizes their significance in the classification and prediction of time series data, especially concerning the diagnosis of TC.

-\Acp{DAE} play a pivotal role in the identification of TC by adeptly deriving significant features from \ac{US} or histopathological imagery.
+\textbf{(a) DAE:} \Acp{DAE} play a pivotal role in the identification of \ac{TC} by adeptly deriving significant features from \ac{US} or histopathological imagery.
 As a subset of \ac{ANN}, \ac{DAE} are primarily focused on the accurate reconstruction of inputted data.
 Their usage extends to tasks such as reducing dimensions and enhancing feature learning capabilities.
-The integration of \acp{DAE} into the workflow for classifying thyroid carcinoma typically unfolds in several phases: (i) initial data preprocessing, (ii) creation of perturbed input data, (iii) training the \ac{DAE}, (iv) extraction of relevant features, and (v) execution of the classification procedure.
+The integration of \acp{DAE} into the workflow for classifying thyroid carcinoma typically unfolds in several phases: (i) initial data pre-processing, (ii) creation of perturbed input data, (iii) training the \ac{DAE}, (iv) extraction of relevant features, and (v) execution of the classification procedure.
 In the research presented by Ferreira et al. \cite{ferreira2018autoencoders}, a variety of six autoencoder models were utilized for the purpose of classifying \ac{PTC}, incorporating strategies such as the stabilization of weights and network fine-tuning.
 The architecture of these autoencoders, especially the encoding layers, played an integral role in the effective integration of the network.
-In a related study by Teixeira et al. \cite{teixeira2017learning}, both \acp{DAE} and their stacked configurations were applied to distill crucial features and pinpoint genes relevant to TC diagnosis.
+In a related study by Teixeira et al. \cite{teixeira2017learning}, both \acp{DAE} and their stacked configurations were applied to distill crucial features and pinpoint genes relevant to \ac{TC} diagnosis.